 Check the cemetery for location/directions and other veterans who may be buried there.

 DEATH TODAY OF JOHN T. COOPER

-The second marriage took place Oct.
-29, 1897, to Mrs. Emmerance Adams.
-They lived in Wilmington, off Dover Road, and in this home, Mrs. Cooper died Jan.
+His second marriage took place Oct.
+29, 1897, to Mrs. Emmeranca Adams.
+They lived in Wilmington, off the Dover road, and in t his home Mrs. Cooper died Jan.
 27 of this year.

-The funeral will be held at the Grout home Monday afternoon at 3 o’clock, Rev, E. Q. S. Osgood officiating, and the burial will take place in Prospect Hill Cemetery.
+The funeral will be held at the Grout home Monday afternoon at 3 o’clock, Rev. E. Q. S. Osgood officiating, and the burial will take place in Prospect Hill cemetery.

-Brattleboro Daily Reformer, August 2, 1919
+Source: Brattleboro Reformer, August 2, 1919.

-Courtesy of Deanna French.
+Courtesy of Tom Boudreau.